jwharm/java-gi/website/docs/generate.md

 Once the gir file is available, copy it into the `gir-files` folder under the correct platform subfolder (linux, windows or macos).

 Now you can add a module to Java-GI for the library.
 Simply copy one of the existing module folders to a new folder, add it to `settings.gradle`, and modify the `build.gradle` file to suit your needs.
+Also add all dependencies (look for `<include>` elements in gir file) to the `build.gradle` of the new module.

 If you encounter any problems or errors, check the generated Java source code in the `build/generated/java-gi` directory for issues.
 When neccessary, you can patch the introspection data.
-To do this, create a patch class implementing `PatchSet` in the folder `buildSrc/main/java/io/github/jwharm/javagi/patches` and add it to the `source()` line in the module build class.
-You can use the other patches as examples.
+To do this, create a patch class implementing `PatchSet` in the folder `buildSrc/main/java/io/github/jwharm/javagi/patches` and add a line `patch = new ...Patch()` to the `generateSources` configuration block in `build.gradle`.
+(See the [Gtk](https://github.com/jwharm/java-gi/blob/main/modules/gtk/build.gradle) buildfile for an example).